This article covers 8 points on how to prove in an audit that your staff is properly trained:

 Auditors typically ask for concrete items such as:

-- Training plan and annual schedule (scope, audiences, frequency, owners), including refreshers and post-incident sessions where relevant.
+- Corporate training plan and annual schedule (scope, audiences, frequency, owners), including refreshers and post-incident sessions where relevant.

 - Attendance lists (signatures), LMS exports, or online course access logs, with dates and attendee identification.